Raku/6.d-prep/TODO/README.md

 These routines should be logged in release docs as deprecated even though they might stick around for awhile and start to warn only in 6.e.
 These are listed as planned for deprecation in [`deferred-to-6.e`](deferred-to-6.e/) files.

-## Experimental Features

-See which features that currently require `use experimental` are solid enough to make them non-experimental in 6.d